dalyhabit/media-install-script/README.md

 ## Introduction
 This guide is a successor to the original guide available on [r/Piracy](https://www.reddit.com/r/Piracy/comments/ma1hlm/the_complete_guide_to_building_your_own_personal/) and is designed to be more user-friendly and cost accessible.

+The install script is compatible with any Ubuntu host, not just the Raspberry Pi.
+If you have an extra PC around and would prefer to use that instead, follow the [official Ubuntu server install guide](https://ubuntu.com/tutorials/install-ubuntu-server) and skip to [running the install script](#running the install script).

 If you have any critiques or suggestions, please leave a comment so that I can continue to improve this guide.

 ### Hardware List